mtconnect/mtcup/C++_Agent.md

 The agent main responsibility is data collection, transformation, and delivery to various sinks (destination protocols).
 The agent supports REST as the primary method using HTTP optionally with TLS (SSL) according to the MTConnect standard.
 Starting with version 2.0, various plugins are available for OPC UA, Kafka, InfluxDB, and MQTT.

-There are also videos on how to develop adapters here [Other_Resources](/Other_Resources "wikilink").

 ## Quick Start

 ### Windows